playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 > **Note:** Read more about [[Deploying to Heroku|ProductionHeroku]].

 We use system properties to override the application configuration, when running on Heroku.
-Since Heroku provides an PostgreSQL database, we need to add the required driver to our application dependencies.
+Since Heroku provides a PostgreSQL database, we need to add the required driver to our application dependencies.

 Specify it into the `project/Build.scala` file: